IP Address Lookup

 Understanding how results are generated helps you interpret them accurately.
 This tool draws on multiple data categories, each refreshed on independent schedules:

 All lookups are processed entirely on our own infrastructure — IP addresses you search are never shared with third-party services.
 For DNS-related diagnostics, see the DNS Inspector for record lookups or the DNS Propagation Checker to verify record changes across global nameservers.
+To see which domains share an IP address, use the reverse IP lookup tool.

 Verify where your traffic is originating from, confirm VPN connections are working, or identify unexpected routing through distant gateways.
 Compare results with DNS records to diagnose connectivity issues.